selimslab/selimslab.github.io/_NOTES/phil/concepts-in-greek-thought.md

 * Eudaimonia, 'good spirit',  'happiness' 'welfare', 'flourishing'
-* Apatheia, freedom from pain and fear.
+* Apatheia, freedom from pain and fear
 * Arete, excellence, the realization of potential
 * Ataraxia, freedom from trouble, distress and worry
 * Harmonia